steven-r/sidebar-card/README.md

 ## Configuration

-The YAML configuration happens at the root of your Lovelace config under sidebar: at the same level as resources: and views:.
+The YAML configuration happens at the root of your Lovelace config under `sidebar:` at the same level as `resources:` and `views:`.

 Example:
 ```
 resources:
   - url: /local/sidebar-card.js?v=0.0.1